Swati4star/Images-to-PDF/README.md

 - Merge existing PDFs
 - Split existing PDFs
 - Convert text file to PDFs
-- Compress existing PDF
+- Compress existing PDFs
 - Remove pages from a PDF
 - Rearrange pages of a PDF
-- Extract images from PDF
+- Extract images from PDFs
 - History : View all the PDF related conversions

-Here is a home page to get quick access to all the features "PDF Converter" provides:
+Here is a home page to get quick access to all the features that "PDF Converter" provides:

 <img src="./screenshots/0_1_home.png" width="190px"> <img src="./screenshots/0_2_home.png" width="190px">